 Jona founded Infinity Music Therapy Services in 2010.
 She received her Bachelor’s Degree in Music Therapy with a second major in Psychology from Charleston Southern University in 2007.
 She completed her internship in Fulton County, Georgia in the public school system treating students ages 3-21 with developmental disabilities and emotional/ behavioral disorders.
 Jona is nationally board certified through the Certification Board for Music Therapists.

 From a young age, Jona has been involved in working with individuals with behavioral health and developmental needs.
 Jona has worked in collaboration with the Department of Children and Families (DCF) since she was about twelve years old providing respite care to families and has been working in collaboration with DCF as a clinician since 2007.
-In addition, Jona has also served as a direct support aide for adults with developmental disabilities, a live in house manager at a DDS funded group home, and has held other managerial positions working with adults with developmental disabilities.
-She has had a long standing relationship as a clinician providing music therapy services through DDS funded group homes and day programs as well as through the Family Support Grant.
+In addition, Jona has also served as a direct support aide for adults with developmental disabilities, a live in house manager at a Department of Developmental Services (DDS) funded group home, and has held other managerial positions working with adults with developmental disabilities.
+She has had a long standing relationship as a clinician providing music therapy services through DDS funded group homes and day programs as well as through the DDS Family Support Grant.
 Jona’s experience working with a variety of populations allows her to have a comprehensive knowledge of not only client needs, but also state systems.

 Click HERE to read Jona’s message about starting Infinity.